Bỏ qua đến nội dung

 Part 1: Prepare required entities and integrations

-• Frigate + MQTT already running.
+• Frigate + MQTT already functioning.

 • AI Task integration in HA (to call the ai_task.generate_data service).